parsaghaffari/browserbee/README.md

 ## Usage

-1. Click the BrowserBee icon in your browser toolbar to open the side panel
+1. Click the BrowserBee icon in your Chrome toolbar to open the side panel
-2. Enter your instructions in natural language (e.g., "go to google.com, search for Cicero, and click on the first result")
+2. Type your instruction (e.g., *"Go to Google, search for Cicero, and click the first result"*)
-3. Click "Execute" to run your instructions
+3. Click **Execute** – and watch BrowserBee go to work 🐝

 ## Development